-Index costs for risk management purposes
+Index costs

-The management company may make use of indexes for the purpose of risk management.
-The resulting licensing costs and costs for the provision and use of individual index securities and costs for the registration of the master data for these individual securities - may be charged to the fund.
+License fees apply for use of the benchmark / index(es) mentioned in item 15 above; these will be charged to the fund accordingly.
+The management company may also make use of indexes for the purpose of risk management.
+The resulting licensing costs and costs for the provision and use of individual index securities, and the costs for the registration of the master data for these individual securities, may also be charged to the fund.